williamcaamot/PG6301_webutvikling_api_design_eksamen/README.md

 Link to github classroom repo: https://github.com/kristiania-pg6301-2023/pg6301eksamen-williamcaamot

-It's difficult to decide how to handle new messages, send to socket?
-Or via a POST request?
-Can be easier to handle auth with a post request to server?

-MongoDB was at times REALLY slow today, when it was really slow the checking for exisiting chatrooms didn't work..
-If it's posisble to add multiples of the same chatroom, that's because of mongodb being slow..
 ## FEATURES:
 - [X] Darkmode
 - [X] Only logged in users can create new chat rooms